databendlabs/databend/website/datafuse/docs/development/how-to-write-aggregate-functions.md

 All aggregate functions implement `AggregateFunction` trait, and we register them into a global static factory named `FactoryFuncRef`, the factory is just an index map and the key is the name of the aggregate function.

 !!! note
-    Function name in Datafuse is case-insensitive.
+    Function name in Databend is case-insensitive.

 ``` rust